 This excellent free security suite gives all-round protection from online threats, including viruses, ransomware, and spyware.
-Its detection rates are excellent (as verfied in independent tests), and its hands-off approach means you can simply install it, then leave it to get on with protecting your PC without any further input.
+Its detection rates are excellent (as verified in independent tests), and its hands-off approach means you can simply install it, then leave it to get on with protecting your PC without any further input.
 It's a superb security package, and our choice for protecting our own machines.

-Review and where to download: BitDefender Antivirus Free Edition
+- BitDefender Antivirus Free Edition review

-Backup: EaseUS ToDo Backup Free
+Backup software: EaseUS ToDo Backup Free

 The only defence against such misfortune is a good backup routine, and EaseUS Todo Backup Free is a brilliant free program that makes a potentially dreary chore incredibly straightforward.

 It lets you back up your entire system or a selection of your most important files, and its clever scheduling makes sure backups happen at times that won’t inconvenience you.